nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Adds a staff to the system.

+ * Staff of the same name cannot be added.
  * The tags and information are optional and can be presented in any order.
  * Upon creation of a staff, the system creates an index for them which can be used to refer to them and access the system.